EnterpriseDB/barman/doc/barman.1.d/50-recover.md

     :   Name of the Azure resource group containing the instance and disks for snapshot recovery.
 This option can be used to override the value of `azure_resource_group` in the Barman config.

+    --aws-region *REGION_NAME*
+    :   Name of the AWS region where the instance and disks for snapshot recovery are located.
+This option can be used to override the value of `aws_region` in the Barman config.